NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/10_Functions.md

 - Example: `lookup(map, key, default)`

-- Another function is `element`, which retrieves a single element from a list, example usage: `element(list, index)`
+- Another function is `element`, which retrieves a single element from a list, example usage: `element(list, index)` - `count.index` is often used here.

+- File" `file("/path/to/file")` reads the contents of the file defined in quotation marks, commonly used for ssh keys, etc.

+- `formatdate` & `timestamp` are often used in conjunction to format the value returned by `timestamp` into a more readable manner